migtools/mig-operator/README.md

 Please refer to [Resources Migrated By Konveyor Operator](./docs/resources_migrated.md) in order to gain insights regarding what kind of objects/resources get migrated by the Konveyor Operator.

+## Direct Migration Requirements

+In MTC 1.4.0, a new feature called Direct Migration is available that will yield significant time savings for most customers migrating persistent volumes and/or internal images.
+Direct Migration enables the migration of persistent volumes and internal images directly from the source cluster to the destination cluster without an intermediary replication repository.
+This introduces a significant performance enhancement while also providing better error and progress reporting information back to the end-user.
+Please refer the [Direct Migration Requirements](./docs/direct_mig_requirements.md) documentation for more details.